osumpi/bsi-dart/README.md

 ## Getting started

-This section shall discuss about implementing BSI layer in an application that requires communicating with a BakeCode Ecosystem.
+This section shall discuss implementing the BSI layer in an application that requires communicating with a BakeCode Ecosystem.

 ### 1. Installing